-The question of when life begins is a question that has been debated for centuries.
+The question of when life begins is a question that has been debated passionately in recent years.

 For a woman who has just taken a positive pregnancy test, the question of what is growing inside her is an important one.

 So if you’ve just discovered you’re pregnant and you’re unsure about the facts of human development…it’s time to get this settled in your heart and mind.

 A logical place to start is with yet another question:

 Can two human beings produce anything other than another human?